kamranahmedse/developer-roadmap/contributing.md

 ## Guidelines

+- <p><strong>Please don't use the project for self-promotion!</strong><br />

+  This project is a valuable asset to the developer community and links out to a signficant number of resources, please do not use this knowledge to abuse the system for blatent self-promotion by submitting PR's of your own content.
+(Common sense will be used here i.e. if a maintainer of a large and popular framework submits self written guides on the topic, it will be accepted.)

 - <p><strong>Adding everything available out there is not the goal!</strong><br />

   The roadmaps represent the skillset most valuable today, i.e., if you were to enter any of the listed fields today, what would you learn?
 There might be things that are of-course being used today but prioritize the things that are most in demand today, e.g., agreed that lots of people are using angular.js today but you wouldn't want to learn that instead of React, Angular, or Vue.
 Use your critical thinking to filter out non-essential stuff.
 Give honest arguments for why the resource should be included.</p>